petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/sales-funnel-opportunity-progress.md

 * It is impossible to win every opportunity - focus on strengths
 * Liferay’s flexible platform serves needs of multiple verticals and various horizontal solutions use cases especially when there is:
-    * Complexity in needs,
+  * Complexity in needs
   * High security and access control requirements
   * Enterprise scalability, extensibility and integration expectations
 * Typical Enterprise Sales Processes focus on what is important to the seller
 * There are three customer buying phases - Solution Development, Evaluation, and Commitment
 * The buying process can be Seller or Buyer initiated

 ## Background

 This module provides an overview of

 1. How an opportunity for Liferay progresses through the funnel
 2. What the typical concerns are for a buyer